shabanali-faghani/IUST-HTMLCharDet/README.md

 <img src="https://cloud.githubusercontent.com/assets/14090324/12007852/db79aaf4-ac2c-11e5-883a-006de77d3222.jpg" alt="language-wise evaluation diagram image" height="319" width="645">
 </img>
 </p>
-As you can see from this diagram, the improveness of IUST HTMLCharDet's accuracy aginst two other tool in this test scenario is less that from which in the previous test scenario.
+As you can see from this diagram, in this test scenario the improveness in mean average accuracy of IUST HTMLCharDet aginst two other tools is less that from which in the previous test scenario (i.e. 0.14 and 0.10 in Lang-Wise versus 0.38 and 0.69 in Enc-Wise).
 It is due to the fact that over than 85 % of the websites use UTF-8 as their charset encoding [[ref][w3techs]].
-Considering this fact and recalling Encoding-Wise diagram, in which we saw both *IBM ICU* and *Mozilla CharDet* are fairly accurate in dealing with UTF-8, would have justify this diagram.
+With considering this fact and recalling [Encoding-Wise Evaluation diagram][ewe-diagram], in which we saw both *IBM ICU* and *Mozilla CharDet* are accurate in dealing with UTF-8, we would have been convinced with this results.

 ##Installation